Timber Cladding Costs

 What's Involved in Installing Timber Cladding?

 Timber cladding is much easier to handle than other building materials, allowing you to complete a project much faster.
-In addition, because it can be cut and shaped to your specifications, timber cladding allows you to create intricate designs and shapes.
+Because it can be cut and shaped to your specifications, timber cladding allows you to create intricate designs and shapes.

 timber cladding